Sustainable Tobacco Programme

 It is our policy that all our leaf operations and suppliers participate in STP.
 Each year, they complete a comprehensive self-assessment against the STP themes, as well as a review of risk assessments and respective action plans.

 Information for the farm-level criteria is gathered by our leaf operations and suppliers through their respective farm-monitoring procedures.
 For BAT leaf operations, data for STP assessments is collected via our Farmer Sustainability Management (FSM) digital monitoring tool.
+In 2021 the majority of issues recorded in FSM (96.5%) related to the safe handling, use and storage of agrochemicals, 0.02% on soil and water best practices among others.

 How we respond